openbmc/docs/kernel-development.md

 If you require a patch added to the tree, follow these steps:

 1. Submit your patch upstream.
-It doesn't need to be upstream, but it should be on it's way
+It doesn't need to be upstream, but it should be on it's way, and not have any unresolved design concerns
 2. Use
-   `git format-patch --subject-prefix="PATCH linux dev-4.7" --to=openbmc@lists.ozlabs.org --to=joel@jms.id.au`
+   `git format-patch --subject-prefix="PATCH linux ${BRANCH}" --to=openbmc@lists.ozlabs.org --to=joel@jms.id.au --to=andrew@codeconstruct.com.au`
    to create a formatted patch

 ## Developing a new driver

 When developing a new driver, your goal is to have the code accepted upstream.
 The first step should be to check that there is no existing driver for the hardware you wish to support.
-Check the OpenBMC `-dev` tree, check upstream, and if you do not find support there ask on the mailing list.
+Check the OpenBMC `dev-` branches, check upstream, and if you do not find support there ask on the mailing list.

 Once you are sure a driver needs to be written, you should develop and test the driver, before sending it upstream to the relevant maintainers.
 You should feel